Are you wondering what the best customer retention strategies are for eCommerce stores?

 Learn more about how to find your most profitable email campaigns in Google Analytics.

 2. Eliminate Registration Barriers

-Just like email marketing, persuading people to register an account on your site is a great strategy to boost your repurchase rate.
-When you require users to register an account, you get essential details of your customers, which you can use to show personalized onsite and offsite marketing campaigns.
+Just like email marketing, persuading people to register for an account on your site is a great strategy to boost your repeat sales rate.
+When you require users to register for an account during checkout, you get essential details about them that you can use to display personalized onsite and offsite marketing campaigns.

 That said, emphasizing guest checkout wouldn’t be a good strategy in the long run for customer retention.

 To improve your registration rate, you should avoid asking for too much information while registering.
 Not only will that encourage users to create an account during checkout, but it’ll also help you to provide a personalized shopping experience for individual customers.

 If you want to collect more customer details, make sure to explain why each field is required, and make sure it’s beneficial to the customer.

 For instance, JCPenney asks for a phone number when signing up for their rewards program.
 You can hover over the question mark in the form field to get an explanation of exactly why they need your number.

 Using WPForms is the easiest way to create a customized registration form that you can embed anywhere on your site.
 Plus, it also helps you automatically add your customers to your email list, so you can send a welcome email right away.